 - (a) No buildings shall be erected within a Homesite Activity Area (HS Activity Area) unless and until an area as specified within this rule has been revegetated with native vegetation.
-The area required to be revegetated for the purposes of this rule shall be the greater of 3,000m2 or 20 per cent of the area of the lot or title within which the Homesite Activity Area is situyated.
+The area required to be revegetated for the purposes of this rule shall be the greater of 3,000m2 or 20 per cent of the area of the lot or title within which the Homesite Activity Area is situated.
 The area to be revegetated may, at the election of the owner of lot or title, be situated all or partly within the lot or title within which the Homesite Activity Area is situated and/or all or partly in another location(s) agreed by the Council.
-For the purposes of this rule no account shall be taken of any native vegetation existing at the date of application for subdivision consent to create the lot or title within which the Homesite Activity Area is located. - (b) Within the Hanley Downs area of the Jacks Point Resort Zone, any native vegetation required to be planted shall: - iv.
-Include species appropriate to the ecosystems of the area being planted - ii.viii.
-Be capable of reaching 80% canopy closure for the ecosystem type being planted - Have eradicated any invasive plant pests the time of planting - iv.x.
-Be maintained, with any plants that die or are diseased replaced. - (c) Within the Hanley Downs area of the Jacks Point Resort Zone, there shall be no clearance of indigenous vegetation that is less than 20 metres from a water body/ the wetland unless it is for the construction of public walkways up to 1.5 metres in width provided that it is not listed as a threatened species in Appendix 9.
+For the purposes of this rule no account shall be taken of any native vegetation existing at the date of application for subdivision consent to create the lot or title within which the Homesite Activity Area is located. - (b) Within the R(HD) and R(HD-SH) Activity Areas of Hanley Downs area of the Jacks Point Resort Zone, any native vegetation required to be planted in terms of any rule shall: - Include species appropriate to the ecosystems of the area being planted. - Be capable of reaching 80% canopy closure for the ecosystem type being planted. - iii.
+Have any invasive plant pests eradicated at the time of planting. - iv.
+Be maintained, with any plants that die or are deceased being replaced. - (c) Within the R(HD) and R(HD-SH) Activity Areas of the Hanley Downs area of the Jacks Point Resort Zone, there shall be no clearance of indigenous vegetation that is less than 20 metres from a water body/wetland unless it is for the construction of public walkways up to 1.5 metres in width provided that the indigenous vegetation is not listed as a threatened plant species in Appendix 9.

-viii Fencing (Jacks Point Zone)
+Fencing (Jacks Point Zone)

-- (i) There shall be no fences or walls within the boundary of any lot or title within the Tablelands Area of the Jacks Point Zone outside of any Homesite Activity Area (HS Activity Area), except for fencing between stock managed areas and areas retired from stock and for the purpose of demarcating private land from land accessible to the public as a result of the creation of public walkways additional to those walkways identified as "Public Access Route" on Figure 1 and Figure 2 Jacks Point Zone.
-Any such fencing shall be post and wire only. - (ii) In the R(HD) and R(HD-SH) Activity Areas at Hanley Downs, except for sites smaller than 550m2 and 400m2 created pursuant to subdivision Rules rule15.2.3.2(vi) and 15.2.6.2(i)(b), fences located within a setback from a road shall be no higher than 1.2m in height, except that a fence of up to 1.8 m in height may be erected within the road setback for a maximum of 1/2 of the length of the road boundary of the site.
+- There shall be no fences or walls within the boundary of any lot or title within the Tablelands Area of the Jacks Point Zone outside of any Homesite Activity Area (HS Activity Area), except for fencing between stock managed areas and areas retired from stock and for the purpose of demarcating private land from land accessible to the public as a result of the creation of public walkways additional to those walkways identified as "Public Access Route" on Figure 1 and Figure 2 Jacks Point Zone.
+Any such fencing shall be post and wire only. - (ii) In the R(HD) and R(HD-SH) Activity Areas at Hanley Downs.

+except for sites smaller than 550m2 created pursuant to subdivision Rule 15.2.6.2(i)(b), fences located within a setback from a road shall be no higher than 1.2m in height, except that a fence of up to 1.8 m in height may be erected within the road setback for a maximum of half of the length of the road boundary of the site.

-ix Earthworks
+viii Earthworks